torstenandrecht/RasQberry-pi-gen/README.md

-# pi-gen
+# rasqberry-pi-gen

-Tool used to create Raspberry Pi OS images, and custom images based on Raspberry Pi OS, which was in turn derived from the Raspbian project.
+Tool used to create RasQberry Pi OS images on Raspberry Pi OS, which was in turn derived from the Raspbian project.

 **Note**: Raspberry Pi OS 32 bit images are based primarily on Raspbian, while